DevLearnOps/chaostoolkit-starter-pack-aws/library/scalability/ecs-service-max-capacity-alarm/README.md

-# Experiment: Service Max Capacity Alerting
+# Experiment: ECS Service Max Capacity Alerting

 Simulate an ECS service reaching its max allowed container count.
 The experiment validates that upon reaching its maximum allowed container count, a notification is sent to an SNS topic and successfully received.